German Physical Society

 The German Physical Society (German: Deutsche Physikalische Gesellschaft, DPG) is the oldest organisation of physicists.
-The DPG's worldwide membership is cited as 60,547, as of 2019, making it the largest physics society in the world.
+DPG's 2025 worldwide membership is cited as 50,668, with a peak of 63,012 in 2014.
 It holds an annual conference (Jahrestagung) and multiple spring conferences (Frühjahrstagungen), which are held at various locations and along topical subjects of given sections of the DPG.

-The DPG serves the fields of pure and applied physics.
-Main aims are to bring its members and all physicists living in Germany closer together, represent their entirety outwards as well as foster the exchange of ideas between its members and foreign colleagues.
-The DPG binds itself and its members to advocate for freedom, tolerance, veracity and dignity in science and to be aware about the fact that the people working in science are responsible to a particularly high extent for the configuration of the overall human activity.
+The DPG concerns the fields of pure and applied physics and aims to foster connections among German physicists, as well as the exchange of ideas between its members and foreign colleagues.
+The bylaws of the DPG commit the organization and its members to maintain scientific integrity and ethics, including freedom, tolerance, truthfulness, and dignity in scientific work, as well as the promotion of gender equality in the fields of physics and related sciences.